77 Mac Room 201

 The College believes that intentional behavior by a member of the College community (faculty, staff or student) that interferes with the full participation in the College community by another member, whether by threats, intimidation, harassment or other acts which are disruptive to participation in the college life, is unacceptable.

 The College recognizes the complexity of defining language and actions that are not acceptable in a community which values freedom of expression.
 Freedom of expression does not include the right to intentionally and maliciously aggravate, intimidate, ridicule or humiliate another person.
-In defining racial harassment, it is necessary to consider the knowledge, intention and willingness of the individual alleged to be guilty of harassment.
+In defining racial harassment, it is necessary to consider the knowledge, intention and willingness of the individual alleged to be responsible for the harassment.

-At Macalester, racial harassment is defined as verbal, written or physical conduct which refers to one's race and where such conduct has the purpose or effect of unreasonably interfering with an individual's academic, social or work related participation in the College community.
+At Macalester, racial harassment is defined as verbal, written or physical conduct which refers to one's actual or perceived race and where such conduct has the purpose or effect of unreasonably interfering with an individual's academic, social or work related participation in the College community.

 Macalester College adopts procedures to ensure that complaints of racial harassment will be dealt with in a fair and effective manner and to promote an atmosphere in which racial harassment will be discouraged.

-When a member of the Macalester community believes they have experienced racial harassment, the individual should immediately bring the concern to a member of the Macalester College Harassment Committee (MCHC).
+When a member of the Macalester community believes they have experienced racial harassment, the individual should immediately bring the concern to a member of the Title IX Bias & Harassment Team.
 The next course of action, which could include mediation, investigation or a finding that the complaint does not constitute an alleged violation of College policy, will be determined.
 (See Section 12.1 for more information on the complaint procedures.)

 As an educational institution placing value on the teaching/learning relationship that exists among faculty, students and staff, and as an institution that intentionally recruits a diverse student body, the intent of the College is to provide procedures that enhance racial understanding while correcting unacceptable behavior.
 Racial harassment will not be tolerated.